KrisDunning/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

 # Singly Linked List
 <!-- Short summary or background information -->
+Work with linked list to understand how to create, modify and navigate them.
 ## Challenge
 <!-- Description of the challenge -->
 ### Node